 Yes, you can.
 It’s not easy and it will take months, if not years before you can generate enough income on YouTube, but you can make a living as a YouTuber.

 If your monthly salary is $3,000, all you need is an average RPM of $10 and to get 300,000 views per month to replace your regular salary.
-That is not including affiliate products and other ways of monetizing your channel.
+That does not include affiliate products and other ways of monetizing your channel.

 As you can see, it is very possible to make a living on YouTube.